 On June 19, 2015, the Company filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights, debt securities and units up to an aggregate amount of \$150.0 million (the "2015 Shelf Registration Statement").
 On July 1, 2015, the 2015 Shelf Registration Statement was declared effective by the SEC.
-The Company completed an offering of common stock in January 2016 utilizing the 2015 Shelf Registration Statement (see below).
+The Company completed offerings of common stock in both January 2016 and August 2017 utilizing the 2015 Shelf Registration Statement (see below).
 In the future, the Company may also periodically offer one or more of these securities in amounts, prices and terms to be announced when and if the securities are offered.
-At the time any of the securities covered by the 2015 Shelf Registration Statement are offered for sale, a prospectus supplement will be prepared and filed with the SEC containing specific information about the terms of any such offering.
+At the time any of the securities covered by the 2015 Shelf Registration Statement will be prepared and filed with the SEC containing specific information about the terms of any such offering.

-2016 Public Offering of Common Stock
+2017 Public Offering of Common Stock